 That charity was Chelmsford CHESS, a local charity helping homeless people, which eventually expanded and was able to take management of the website in-house.
 To look at their current website click here.

-CHESS was not the only organisation to ask me to develop a website for them, although I only do it for not-for-profit groups.
-Included in the menu on the left are links to my own blog, to Pickaweb, the web hosting company I tend to use, and the organisations I run websites for at the moment.
+CHESS was not the only organisation to ask me to develop a website for them.
+I only did it for not-for-profit groups and looked after six at the peak.
+I’m now running down my activities and am left with just two.
+Included in the menu on the left are links to my own blog, to Pickaweb, the web hosting company I tend to use, and the twoorganisations I run websites for at the moment.

 The old proverb says that a cobbler’s son is the worst shod.
 I have to admit I’ve not updated the design of this website since I first prepared it, so it doesn’t take advantage of the developments in web technology over the last few years.